About PCOS

 • Systemic inflammation and insulin dysfunction in many cases

-PCOS exists on a spectrum, meaning symptoms can range from mild to severe and may change over time due to age, stress, pregnancy, or menopause.
+PCOS exists on a spectrum—symptoms may range from mild to severe and can shift over time due to age, stress, pregnancy, or menopause.

 One of the defining features of PCOS is elevated androgen levels, often referred to as “male-type hormones,” though all bodies naturally produce them.
 When these hormones are higher than typical, they can interfere with ovulation and contribute to symptoms such as acne, excess hair growth, or scalp hair thinning.

-PCOS is also closely linked to insulin resistance, a condition in which the body struggles to use insulin effectively.
+PCOS is also closely linked to insulin resistance, where the body struggles to use insulin effectively.
 This can lead to:

 • Increased insulin levels